 The Company's priority during the COVID-19 outbreak has been to protect the health and safety of its employees while remaining operational.
 Within the limitations imposed by governmental health and safety procedures, the Company has continued to manufacture its full range of products at its facilities.
 The Company has educated employees about COVID-19 symptoms and hygiene best practices.
-The Company's policies also include taking an employee's temperature before entering facilities; mandating handwashing; requiring social distancing and, where social distancing is difficult, requiring face coverings; encouraging, and in some cases, requiring remote work for those employees who can work from home; and disinfecting facilities.
+The Company's policies also include taking an employee's temperature before entering facilities; mandating handwashing and use of hand sanitizer; requiring social distancing and, requiring face coverings; encouraging, and in some cases, requiring remote work for those employees who can work from home; and disinfecting facilities.

-As of December 11, 2020, the Company was aware of five employees that have had confirmed cases of COVID-19 since the COVID-19 outbreak began, with no fatalities.
-Additional employees have been absent or self-quarantined due to COVID-19; however, such absences have not had a significant impact on production.
-Additionally, since the COVID-19 outbreak began, facilities have remained open (other than temporary closures for disinfecting) and such measures to disinfect facilities have not had a significant impact on production.
+As of March 15, 2021, the Company was aware of fourteen employees that have had confirmed cases of COVID-19 since the COVID-19 outbreak began, with one fatality.
+Additional employees have been absent or self-quarantined due to possible COVID exposure, although not having tested positive.
+Since the COVID-19 outbreak began, facilities have remained open except for needing to temporarily vacate certain areas for cleaning and disinfecting) following employees either testing positive for COVID or because they had been exposed or possibly exposed to third parties who were positive.
 Certain of the Company's vendors have been unable to deliver materials on time due to the COVID-19 outbreak.
 Such delays have negatively impacted the Company's production, and the Company plans to continue to monitor these and its other vendors and, if necessary, seek alternative suppliers.
+The Company also believes the pandemic has impacted customers, resulting in delays with respect to anticipated new orders.